Benign Prostatic Hyperplasia (Prostatic Enlargement)

 Minimally Invasive Therapies

-- Urolift Procedure – prostatic urethral walls are “tented” open, done as an outpatient procedure. https://urolift.com/urolift-system/
+- UroLift Procedure – prostatic urethral walls are “tented” open, done as an outpatient procedure. http://www.idurology.com/urolift/

 - Transurethral resection of the prostate (TURP) is a procedure to remove tissue from the prostate.
 During TURP, a very thin lighted tube with a cutting tool at the end is inserted through the urethra.
 Prostatic tissue that is causing blockage is cut away and removed.
 This procedure is frequently used to treat moderate to severe BPH.
 Depending upon the situation, this may be an outpatient procedure or may require an overnight stay.

 - Transurethral incision of the prostate (TUIP) uses special cutting instruments inserted through the urethra.
 TUIP differs from TURP in that no prostate tissue is removed.
 Instead, one or two small cuts or grooves are made into the prostate gland where your prostate meets your bladder.
 The cuts cause the urethra to expand, thereby making it easier to urinate.
 Depending upon the situation, this may be an outpatient procedure or may require an overnight stay.